sunfounder/nvme-kit/docs/source/install/install_raspberry_os.rst

 Installing Raspberry Pi OS
 ================================================================================

+In this chapter, you will learn how to install the operating systems.
+All the installation steps depend on the |link_rpi_imager|, which you need to install first.

 You can choose an installation method based on whether you have a Micro SD card or an NVMe SSD available.

 **Using a Micro SD Card Only**